datakurre/bfg-gae-buildout/README.txt

 Using the buildout with your application
 ----------------------------------------

 At first, take a look at *myapp* example.
 Besides minimal WSGI-wrapper at ``run.py``, it has completely no idea, that it would be run on GAE.

-Replace *myapp* with your own application package at ``buildout:eggs`` and ``setup.py.install_requires``.
-These steps are required for ``rod.recipe.appengine`` to be able to find our requirement packages.

-Update ``src/wrapper/app.py`` to launch your application instead of *myapp*.
-This step is required for our wrapper to launch our app as as WSGI-application.
+Replace *appname*, *appspotname* and *appspotversion* in the beginning of ``buildout.cfg`` with your application specific ones.

 Take care that setuptools will find our application files.
 This is usually done by setuptools' SVN, Mercurial, etc... integration, but you may also define included files explicitly in your package's ``MANIFEST.in``.

 Just in case, run ``buildout`` with ``rm .installed.cfg && bin/buildout``.
 It seems, ``rod.recipe.appengine`` doesn't support buildout's update very well.

 Deploying your application onto GAE
 -----------------------------------

-Update the name of your Google App Engine application at ``src/wrapper/app.yaml``.
-This step is required for GAE-script to know, which onto which GAE-instance to deploy.

 To upload application files, run::